hanchennz/gatsby-starter-netlify-cms-hack26/src/pages/biz-marketing-page/cafes.md

     business here
   bannerLogo: /img/hckt-illust-01-2x.png
   bannerTitle: 'Connect with your community, and grow your business'
-bottom_banner:
-  description: >-
-    Get out in front of the crowd and start talking directly to your customers.
-    Sign up online and unlock the benefits today.
-  image: /img/door.png
-  title: 'Start by finding and claiming your Yelp business page for free'
-  callToAction: 'Find Your Business'
 read_more: How Yelp connects people with great local businesses
 image_panels:
   - image: /img/products-grid1.jpg